The-New-Maps-Project/website/docs/docs7.md

 **Connected Precincts:** Two precincts are deemed "connected" if there exists a point within state lines where no other precincts are closer to that point than the two precincts in question.

-**Connuity:** A district is considered continuous if there exists a path through connected districts between every pair of precincts from that district
+**Continuity:** A district is considered continuous if there exists a path through connected districts between every pair of precincts from that district

 **Grid Granularity:** The number of rows and columns made in the grid to determine connected precincts.